Skip to main content

 Three face-to-face days and 90 hours online — build curriculum strength, teaching quality and team capacity across your faculty or year group.

 Designed for subject leaders, heads of year or phase coordinators, this programme develops the expertise to lead high-quality teaching and learning across a faculty or year group.
-Rooted in international evidence (EEF; Rosenshine; Hattie) and tailored to the Bangladeshi context, you’ll strengthen curriculum, improve teaching, lead assessment and support colleagues to deliver ambitious outcomes.
+Rooted in international evidence (EEF; Rosenshine; Hattie) and tailored to the Bangladeshi context, and anchored in the EBTD Leadership Behaviours and the EBTD Deliberate Practice Model, you’ll strengthen curriculum, improve teaching, lead assessment and support colleagues to deliver ambitious outcomes.

 Programme structure

-- Evidence-informed content: Aligned with NPQLT and drawing on research in pedagogy, curriculum, assessment and teacher development.
+• Evidence-informed content: Aligned with global evidence and drawing on research in pedagogy, curriculum, assessment and teacher development.

 Face-to-face day

 This module establishes the foundations of great teaching.
 Explore how pupils learn, the role of memory, and the importance of modelling, questioning and practice.
-We’ll examine Rosenshine’s Principles of Instruction and EEF evidence on effective teaching strategies to build a repertoire you can share with colleagues.
+We’ll examine Rosenshine’s Principles of Instruction and EEF evidence on effective teaching strategies to build a repertoire you can share with colleagues — linked closely to EBTD Leadership Behaviours such as Leading Continuous Improvement and Respect and Inclusive Leadership.

 Online module

-- Explore research on memory, retrieval practice and cognitive load.
+• Explore research on memory, retrieval practice and cognitive load, connecting to EBTD’s Mind to Memory and Metacognition courses.

-- Analyse case studies of adaptive teaching for diverse learners.
+• Analyse case studies of adaptive teaching for diverse learners in large, exam-focused classes.

-- Design a plan to improve consistency in classroom practice across your team.
+• Design a plan to improve consistency in classroom practice across your team, focusing on a small number of high-leverage routines.

 Key questions